 The Seminal Vesicles

-In this article we’ll learn a little about the anatomical relations of the gland, its functions, neurovascular relations and clinical significance.
+In this article we will consider the anatomical relations, functions, neurovascular relations and clinical significance of the seminal vesicles.

 Anatomical Position and Structure

-The seminal glands are a pair of small (5cm long) tubular glands.
+The seminal glands are a pair of 5cm long tubular glands.
 They are located between the bladder fundus and the rectum (separated from the latter by the rectovesicle pouch).
-Their most important anatomical relation is with the vas deferens, which combines with the duct of the seminal gland to form the ejaculatory duct, which subsequently drains into the prostatic urethra.
+Their most important anatomical relation is with the vas deferens, which combine with the duct of the seminal vesicles to form the ejaculatory duct, which subsequently drains into the prostatic urethra.

 Internally the gland has a honeycombed, lobulated structure with a mucosa lined by pseudostratified columnar epithelium.
 These columnar cells are highly influenced by testosterone, growing taller with higher levels, and are responsible for the production of seminal secretions.

-The secretions of the seminal gland have a key role in the normal functioning of semen, none least as they make up 70% of its total volume.
+The secretions of the seminal gland have a key role in the normal functioning of semen, making up 70% of its total volume.
 The secretions contain;

 - Alkaline fluid – neutralises the acidity of the male urethra and vagina in order to facilitate the survival of spermatazoa.

-- Fructose – provides an energy source for spermatozoa and helps ‘em keep on swimming.
+- Fructose – provides an energy source for spermatozoa.

 - Prostaglandins – have a role in suppressing the female immune response to foreign semen.